Skip to article frontmatterSkip to article content

 The Hadley Cell model

-• As our toy system for today’s notebook, we will use the low-order Hadley cell model, which is derived from the coupled dynamics of atomospheric temperature and water vapor
+As our toy system for today’s notebook, we will use the low-order Hadley cell model, which is derived from the coupled dynamics of atomospheric temperature and water vapor.
+The model consists of three coupled ordinary differential equations (ODEs), each of which describes the rate of change of temperature, water vapor, and wind speed.

 class Hadley: